hfhbd/kotlinx-uuid/README.md

 > Note that unlike `java.util.UUID.nameUUIDFromBytes`, kotlinx's generateUUID
 > doesn't support MD5, so the blind migration
-> from Java to kotlinx-uuid may lead to changing UUIDs
+> from Java to kotlinx-uuid may lead to changing UUIDs.
 > This is why it is marked as error, so you need to think
 > first, if you can simply replace it or not.